kotBanditsky/LifeCounterMTG/README.md

 # LifeCounterMTG

 Magic: The Gathering Life Counter on JavaScript and Tailwind

-Link to use/demo: https://kotbanditsky.github.io/js-simple-mtg-counter/

 A simple beautiful Life Counter for two players in the Magic: The Gathering.
 Just run and play.